talmeym/regurgitator-extensions-mq/README.md

 ## regurgitator over mq

-regurgitator allows the mocking of jms services by providing an ``mq message bridge`` to allow the capture of a jms 'request' from one queue or topic, the processing of that request through regurgitator and the subsequent placing of a response message onto another jms destination.
+regurgitator allows the mocking of jms services by providing an ``mq message bridge`` to allow the capture of a jms 'request' message from one queue or topic, the processing of that request through regurgitator and the subsequent placing of a response message onto another jms destination.

 ### mq message bridge

 ***mq req*** => ***RegurgitatorMessageListener*** => ***message*** => ***regurgitator*** => ***MqResponseCallback*** => ***mq res***

-the ``mq message bridge`` is made up of the following classes:
+the ``mq message bridge`` is made up of the following parts:

 #### MqMessagingSystem

-regurgitator abstracts the mq system to be used to an interface for you to implement with a jms system of your choice. **regurgitator currently only supports jms text message type**
+regurgitator abstracts the mq system to be used to an interface, for you to implement with a jms system of your choice. **regurgitator currently only supports jms text message type**

 ```java
 package uk.emarte.regurgitator.extensions.mq;